Skip to content

 Somewhere at STRP Biennial 2017, a future, earth-shattering genius is walking around among the schoolchildren

-Leisure is the mother of philosophy. -motto of British philosopher Thomas Hobbes, seen in Klokgebouw during STRP17 An app called "Die with me" that, as soon as your smartphone is at five per cent remaining power, automatically connects with other Die with me users.
+Leisure is the mother of philosophy. -motto by British philosopher Thomas Hobbes, seen in Klokgebouw during STRP17 An app called "Die with me" that, as soon as your smartphone is at five per cent remaining power, automatically connects with other Die with me users.
 An app game called "Airb'n'bhost", where you have to choose who offers the airb'n'b interior from three portrait photos each time.
 The most fun:...

 New Year's Eve lottery winner overturns culture cuts